HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

 \subsection{Solid \texorpdfstring{ortho-\ce{D_2}}{ortho-D2}}

-In the first workshop dedicated on Applications of a Very Cold Neutron Source \cite{osti_1248367}, the designs proposed for a VCN moderator already made use of solid materials like Be, graphite, \ce{D_2} and \ce{D_2O} in the configuration of a bed of small pellets between 5 and \SI{10}{K} with liquid helium at \SI{2}{K} flowing through the gaps as a coolant.
-It is well known that deuterium is one of the best neutron moderator materials thanks to its small nuclear mass and absorption cross section.
-During the workshop, it was acknowledged that deuterium-based materials are expected to be generally better than graphite and beryllium, whose total cross sections has no incoherent contribution and a steep fall for energies below the lowest Bragg edge (\SI{5}{meV} in Be and \SI{2}{meV} in graphite).
+In the first workshop dedicated to applications of a Very Cold Neutron Source \cite{osti_1248367}, the designs proposed for a VCN moderator already made use of solid materials like Be, graphite, \ce{D_2} and \ce{D_2O} in the configuration of a bed of small pellets between 5 and \SI{10}{K} with liquid helium at \SI{2}{K} flowing through the gaps as a coolant.
+During the workshop, it was acknowledged that deuterium-based materials are expected to be generally better than graphite and beryllium, whose total cross sections have no incoherent contribution and a steep fall for energies below the lowest Bragg edge (\SI{5}{meV} in Be and \SI{2}{meV} in graphite).
 However, the higher heat capacities of beryllium and graphite left open the possibility that they might be favored when optimizing the source for the neutron flux weighted on the heating during the accelerator pulse.
 At the end of the workshop, there was a consensus that the lack of neutron scattering kernels and measurements was hindering the design of a VCN source based on calculations.